-In some people with heart failure, the walls of the left ventricle (the main pumping chamber) don't all contract simultaneously, but out of phase with each other.
+In some people with heart failure, the walls of the left ventricle (the main pumping chamber) do not work together; they contract out of phase with each other.

-CRT tends to be considered for people who:
+CRT is considered for people who:

 - have moderate to severe heart failure symptoms despite medication